MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-settings.md

 - [Microsoft Defender for Endpoint Plan 1](https://go.microsoft.com/fwlink/p/?linkid=2154037)
 - Microsoft Defender Antivirus

-Microsoft Defender Antivirus provides numerous ways to manage the product, which provides small and medium-sized businesses as well as enterprise organizations with flexibility by working with the management tools that they already have.
+Microsoft Defender Antivirus provides numerous ways to manage the product, which provides small and medium-sized businesses and enterprise organizations with flexibility by working with the management tools that they already have.

 - Microsoft Defender for Endpoint security settings management
 - Microsoft Intune (MDM)
 - Microsoft Configuration Manager with Tenant Attach
-- Microsoft Configuration Manager Co-Management
+- Microsoft Configuration Manager co-management
 - Microsoft Configuration Manager (standalone)
 - Group Policy (GPO)
 - PowerShell